 New employee orientation is the process of introducing new staff members to their tasks, co-workers, and the company.
 During this process, they will understand the company and how they fit into the grand scheme of things.
 Consequently, they will be able to effectively contribute their work skills and experience toward the success of your company.

 Organizing an employee orientation program is necessary for ensuring new hires fully understand their role in your business.
 What’s more?
-It provides them with a solid foundation as a new staff member and helps ensure they are productive right off the bat.
+It provides them with a solid foundation as a new staff member and helps ensure they are productive right off the bat, whether they’re a permanent addition to the team or a seasonal hire.

 What is the Difference Between New Employee Orientation and Onboarding?